Cichla ocellaris: Ecological and feeding habits

 The introduction of the butterfly peacock bass to Florida has successfully aided in managing and controlling tilapia and oscar populations that once were a threat via overpopulation.
 The fish primarily feeds on fish allowing for them to be roleplayers in the balancing of a habitat.
 These fish typically feed during daylight hours where visibility is better for hunting.
 Like other bass, they use their incredible speed and large mouth to capture prey.

 Game fishing

 Regarded as the most popular sportfish in south Florida, millions of game fishermen travel each year to fish for Butterfly Peacock Bass, spending about 8 million dollars combined in resources and efforts.
 The fish is available to boat fishermen along with fishermen located on the shore.
 The species is fished similarly to largemouth bass, with shiners used as live bait and topwater jigs and jerkbaits as suggested tackle.
-Florida includes a daily bag limit of two fish, with a minimum length of 17 in.
+Florida includes a daily bag limit of two fish, with a maximum length of 17 in.

 Edibility

 The edibility of the fish is considered to be very good, as it provides a clean and flaky white filet.
 Many people refer to it as having a "non-fishy" taste.
-However, they are not commonly eaten as state restrictions require the fish to be of at least a certain size.